r2dt-bio/r2dt-client/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _R2DT API Client_ is free and open source software.
+Distributed under the terms of the Apache 2.0,
+_R2DT API Client_ is free and open source software.

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.
+If you encounter any problems, please file an issue along with a detailed description.